JoA-MoS/JoA-MoS.github.io/_posts/2017-10-04-hosting-angular-app-on-gh-project-page-in-6-steps.md

+---
+layout: post
+title:  "Hosting Angular app on github project page in 6 steps"
+author: JoA-MoS
+---

-# Hosting Angular app on github pages in 6 steps
+# Hosting Angular app on github project pages in 6 steps

 1. Create a new Angular Application
 2. Create a new GitHub Repository